rangulvers/Homeautomation/README.md

 #### **Kitchen Lights**

-In my kitchen I have installed the Sonoff BASICZBR3 to control the counter top lights.
+In my kitchen I have installed the Sonoff BASICZBR3 to control the countertop lights.
 They are paired with the Sonoff motion sensor and will turn of after no motion is detected unless I also turn on the main kitchen light.
-If I turn of the main light the counter top lights also turn off.
+If I turn of the main light the countertop lights also turn off.

 #### **Network Monitoring**

-This is more of a gimmick showing me the current network status using the speedtest integration
+This is more of a gimmick showing me the current network status using the speedtest.net cli integration

 #### **Server Monitoring**